causify-ai/tutorials/class_project_instructions/Projects/mpi4py_Project_Description.md

 **Description**

-mpi4py is a Python package that provides bindings for the Message Passing Interface (MPI), enabling parallel computing in Python.
-It allows for the distribution of tasks across multiple processors, facilitating the efficient handling of large-scale data processing and computational tasks.
+In this project, students will utilize mpi4py, a Python package that provides bindings for the Message Passing Interface (MPI), to facilitate parallel processing and distributed computing.
+This tool enables efficient handling of large datasets and complex computations by distributing tasks across multiple processors.
+Students will learn how to implement parallel algorithms and optimize performance in data science workflows.

 Technologies Used
 mpi4py

-- Enables parallel execution of Python code, enhancing performance for large datasets.
+- Enables parallel and distributed computing in Python.
-- Supports point-to-point and collective communication between processes.
+- Supports various MPI functions for communication between processes.
-- Facilitates the development of distributed applications across various computing environments.
+- Facilitates scalability in data processing tasks, improving performance significantly.

 ---

-### Project 1: Predicting Housing Prices Using Parallelized Regression (Difficulty: 1 - Easy)
+### Project 1: Parallel Data Processing with mpi4py
+**Difficulty**: 1 (Easy)

-**Project Objective:**
+**Project Objective**:
-The goal is to build a regression model to predict housing prices based on various features such as location, size, and amenities, while utilizing mpi4py for parallel processing to speed up model training.
+The goal is to implement a parallelized data processing pipeline that can efficiently clean and preprocess a large dataset.
+The project will optimize the data cleaning process by distributing tasks across multiple processors.

-**Dataset Suggestions:**
+**Dataset Suggestions**:
-Look for housing datasets on Kaggle that include features like price, square footage, number of bedrooms, and location.

-**Tasks:**
+- Use the "New York City Taxi Trip Duration" dataset available on Kaggle: [NYC Taxi Trip Duration](https://www.kaggle.com/c/nyc-taxi-trip-duration/data).

+**Tasks**:
-- **Set Up mpi4py Environment:**
+- **Set Up mpi4py Environment**:
-    - Install mpi4py and set up a basic MPI environment to run parallel processes.
+  - Install mpi4py and configure the MPI environment on your local machine or Google Colab.

-- **Data Ingestion:**
+- **Load Dataset**:
-    - Load the housing dataset into a distributed format using Pandas and mpi4py.
+  - Load the NYC Taxi dataset into a Pandas DataFrame for processing.

+- **Implement Cleaning Functions**:
+  - Create functions to handle missing values, outliers, and data type conversions.

-- **Data Preprocessing:**
+- **Distribute Tasks**:
-    - Clean and preprocess the data, handling missing values and encoding categorical variables, distributed across multiple processes.
+  - Use mpi4py to distribute the cleaning tasks across multiple processes.

-- **Model Training:**
-    - Implement a regression model (e.g., Linear Regression) and train it in parallel using mpi4py to optimize the training time.

-- **Model Evaluation:**
+- **Merge Results**:
-    - Evaluate the model’s performance using metrics like RMSE and R², aggregating results from different processes.
+  - Collect and merge cleaned data from all processes into a single DataFrame for analysis.

-- **Visualization:**
+- **Performance Evaluation**:
-    - Visualize the predicted vs actual prices using Matplotlib.
+  - Compare processing time between serial and parallel execution to demonstrate efficiency gains.

 ---

-### Project 2: Parallelized Image Classification with CNNs (Difficulty: 2 - Medium)
+### Project 2: Parallel Machine Learning Model Training
+**Difficulty**: 2 (Medium)

-**Project Objective:**
+**Project Objective**:
-Develop a Convolutional Neural Network (CNN) for classifying images from a publicly available dataset while leveraging mpi4py to distribute the training workload across multiple processors.
+The aim is to train multiple machine learning models in parallel to predict housing prices.
+The project will optimize training time and model selection through parallel execution.

-**Dataset Suggestions:**
+**Dataset Suggestions**:
-Utilize image datasets available on Kaggle, such as CIFAR-10 or Fashion MNIST, which contain labeled images for classification tasks.

-**Tasks:**
+- Use the "California Housing Prices" dataset available on Kaggle: [California Housing Prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

+**Tasks**:
-- **Set Up mpi4py and TensorFlow:**
+- **Set Up mpi4py Environment**:
-    - Install necessary libraries and configure mpi4py with TensorFlow for distributed training.
+  - Install mpi4py and configure the MPI environment.

-- **Data Loading:**
+- **Load Dataset**:
-    - Load the image dataset and preprocess images (resizing, normalization) using parallel data loading techniques.
+  - Load the California housing dataset into a Pandas DataFrame.

-- **Model Architecture:**
+- **Feature Engineering**:
-    - Build a CNN architecture suitable for the classification task, ensuring it can be trained in a distributed manner.
+  - Implement feature engineering techniques to enhance model performance.

-- **Distributed Training:**
+- **Define Models**:
+  - Select multiple regression models (e.g., Linear Regression, Random Forest, Gradient Boosting).

+- **Parallel Model Training**:
-    - Implement model training using mpi4py to distribute the training process across multiple GPUs or CPU cores.
+  - Use mpi4py to train the models in parallel, distributing the training data across processes.

-- **Model Evaluation:**
-    - Evaluate the classification accuracy and loss metrics, aggregating results from different processes.

-- **Visualization:**
+- **Evaluate Models**:
-    - Visualize model performance through confusion matrices and accuracy plots.
+  - Collect results and evaluate model performance using metrics such as RMSE and R².

 ---

-### Project 3: Real-Time Anomaly Detection in Network Traffic (Difficulty: 3 - Hard)
+### Project 3: Scalable Anomaly Detection in Large Datasets
+**Difficulty**: 3 (Hard)

-**Project Objective:**
+**Project Objective**:
-Create a system for real-time anomaly detection in network traffic data using unsupervised learning techniques, employing mpi4py to handle large volumes of streaming data in a distributed manner.
+This project focuses on implementing a scalable anomaly detection system using parallel processing to identify fraudulent transactions in a large financial dataset.

-**Dataset Suggestions:**
+**Dataset Suggestions**:
-Access network traffic datasets from government open data portals or Kaggle that provide logs of network activity, including normal and anomalous behavior.

-**Tasks:**
+- Use the "Credit Card Fraud Detection" dataset available on Kaggle: [Credit Card Fraud Detection](https://www.kaggle.com/dalpozz/creditcard-fraud).

+**Tasks**:
-- **Set Up mpi4py for Streaming Data:**
+- **Set Up mpi4py Environment**:
-    - Configure mpi4py to handle streaming data and set up a distributed computing environment.
+  - Install mpi4py and configure the MPI environment.

+- **Load Dataset**:
+  - Load the credit card transactions dataset into a Pandas DataFrame.

-- **Data Ingestion:**
+- **Data Preprocessing**:
-    - Stream network traffic data into the system, ensuring efficient data handling across multiple processes.

-- **Feature Engineering:**
-    - Extract relevant features from raw network traffic data, parallelizing the process to handle large volumes efficiently.
+  - Implement preprocessing steps, including normalization and handling class imbalance.

-- **Anomaly Detection Model:**
+- **Define Anomaly Detection Algorithm**:
-    - Implement an unsupervised learning model (e.g., Isolation Forest or DBSCAN) for detecting anomalies in the network traffic.

-- **Real-Time Processing:**
+  - Choose an anomaly detection algorithm (e.g., Isolation Forest, One-Class SVM).

+- **Parallelize Anomaly Detection**:
-    - Use mpi4py to enable real-time processing and anomaly detection, aggregating results from distributed computations.
+  - Use mpi4py to parallelize the training and prediction phases of the anomaly detection model.

-- **Evaluation and Reporting:**
+- **Evaluate and Visualize Results**:
-    - Evaluate the model's performance using precision, recall, and F1-score, and generate reports on detected anomalies.
+  - Assess the model's performance using precision, recall, and F1-score.
+Visualize the detected anomalies against the original dataset.

-- **Visualization:**
-    - Create visualizations of network traffic patterns and detected anomalies using Seaborn or Matplotlib.

-**Bonus Ideas (Optional):**
+**Bonus Ideas**:
-- Implement a dashboard for real-time monitoring of network traffic and anomalies.
+- Implement a real-time anomaly detection system using streaming data from a public API like the OpenBanking API.
-- Compare the performance of different anomaly detection algorithms in a distributed setting.
+- Compare the performance of different anomaly detection algorithms in a parallelized setting.
-- Explore the use of deep learning methods for more complex anomaly detection tasks.
+- Explore hyperparameter tuning in parallel for the selected anomaly detection model to further optimize performance.